-Course: ART17.S1 & ART17.S2 AP Studio Art Credit: 1 (0.5 credits each semester)
+Course: ART17 AP Studio Art Credit: 1

 Prerequisite(s): Successful completion of three (3) semesters of art & teacher approval.
-You must take both semesters of this course.
+At least one of the three art courses must be an advanced level course.
+This course runs during two consecutive periods of the day during semester 1.

 Description: This course is designed to be the equivalent of a one-semester introductory college course in art and design and is for those who are prepared to take on the challenge of exploring art making of their choosing at a higher level.
 AP Art and Design students will develop the skills that artists and designers use.
 Skills learned include investigating the materials, processes, and ideas that artists and designers use; practicing, experimenting, and revising as you create your own work; and communicating your ideas about works of art and design.
-This course may be taken up to three times, each with a different focus of either AP 2D Art & Design, AP 3D Art & Design, or AP Drawing.
+This course may be taken up to two times, each with a different focus of either AP 2D Art & Design, AP 3D Art & Design, or AP Drawing.

-Note: Advanced Placement - College credit can be earned by submitting a portfolio of work for review in May at your own cost.
+Note: Advanced Placement - College credit can be earned by submitting a portfolio of work for review at your own cost.